-Assignment #5: Group led webinar Due: 3/3 online during class time.
+Assignment #5: Group led webinar Due: 11/18 posted to canvas before class and webinar conducted online during class time.
 The webinar assignment will be explained in detail during class and an example will be shown.
 Form groups of no more than 3 people.
 Using gotomeeting.com, your group will lead the class in a webinar about what you believe is the key knowledge, skill, or ability all managers should have in public service.
 What is the essential [blank]?
 Why is it so important?
 How do we do it?
-The webinar should be applied (not theoretical) and interactive.
-It should not exceed 20 minutes total.
-A visual aid is required for the webinar and could be a powerpoint, prezi, website, youtube, timetoast or dippity, wordpress blog, team created cartoon animation or whiteboard animation and should follow the following guidelines: If using power point, the power point presentation may not be more than 10 slides.
-Any photographs or graphs/charts should have an explanation about what is being displayed.
+The webinar should be applied and incorporate all of the readings from the class.
+Webinar should not exceed 15 minutes total with 5 minutes for Q & A.

+A visual aid is required for the webinar and could be a prezi, website created using wix.com or weebly.com, video posted to youtube, timetoast or dippity, wordpress blog, goanimate.com, powtoon.com, infographic, projeqt.com, or whiteboard animation and should follow the following guidelines: Any photographs or graphs/charts should have an explanation about what is being displayed.
 All photographs should be cited with their source.
 Things to think about: contrast, background color, limiting red and green (colorblindness), font size, readability, universal design access.
-If using a video, it may not be more than 5 minutes long and should be of good quality.